fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 There's an additional twist with code blocks in Moodle with respect to indenting: multiple blank spaces will be ignored when displaying code, unless a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) "&nbsp;" is the first character of the line.
 Furthermore, the non-breaking space has to be a character, **not** some HTML `&nbsp;` or unicode `U+00A0` specification that can be entered by keyboard.

-Let's see a complicated example:
+Let's see a complicated 😱 example.

 ````
 ::Code blocks in stem and answers::
 [markdown]
+// Warning: there are some non-breaking spaces (look like normal spaces)
-Complete the following TypeScript class so it has a method named `go` that accepts a string argument and always returns true.
+Complete the following TypeScript class so it has a method named `go`
+that accepts a string argument and always returns true.
 \n```\nexport class A \{\n    // complete\n\}\n```
 {
     =\n```\ngo(a\: string) \{\n    return true;\n\}\n\n```